Pinnovate/BAC-website-proposition/README.md

 This runs a benchmark for 30 seconds, using 12 threads, and keeping 400 HTTP connections open.
 With this we got ~**113015 req / sec** this outperform out initial requirement 28513 req/sec!

-with more nginx fine-tuning, we got even more than that, on an i7 machine (doesn't really matter as the CPU here is not fully utilized, 8 GB ram with less than 1.5GB used at most), this benchmark used just 4 nginx worker threads.
+With more nginx fine-tuning, we got even more than that, on an i7 machine (doesn't really matter as the CPU here is not fully utilized, 8 GB ram with less than 1.5GB used at most), this benchmark used just 4 nginx worker threads.

-As a bonus, you can monitor the disk io using iotop, after disabling nginx logs, there are no disk reads or writes.
+As a bonus, you can monitor the disk io using `iotop`, after disabling nginx logs, there are no disk reads or writes.

 ### comparing to php-apache-mysql